Packing cycles in undirected group-labelled graphs

-Due to the 3-connectivity condition that arises naturally in undirected group-labelled graphs, we will need to work with 3-blocks of graphs.
+Due to the 3-connectivity condition that arises naturally in undirected group-labelled graphs (e.g. Lemmas \ref{lemma3connshiftequivalent}--\ref{lem:threeACpathsnonzero}), we will need to work with \emph{3-blocks} of graphs.
 The decomposition of 2-connected graphs into a tree structure of 3-connected components was first given by Tutte \cite{Tut}.
-Here we use the terminology of \cite{CarDieHamHun} which is easier to describe and for our purposes equivalent.

-A \emph{3-block} $B$ of a graph $G$ is a maximal set of at least 3 vertices such that there does not exist a set of at most two vertices disconnecting two vertices in $B$.
-Note that $G[B]$ may not be 3-connected and may not even have an edge.

-Let $B$ be a 3-block of $G$.
-Let $H$ be a connected component of $G-B$ and let $X$ be the set of (at most two) vertices of $B$ adjacent to a vertex in $H$.
-A \emph{$B$-bridge} $\mcb \subseteq G$ is either such a component $H$ together with $X$ and the edges of $G$ with one endpoint in $X$ and the other in $H$, or an edge in $G$ with both endpoints in $B$.
-The \emph{attachments} of a $B$-bridge $\mcb$ are the vertices in $\mcb \cap B$.
+Here, we use a definition of 3-blocks adapted from the terminology of \emph{$k$-blocks} studied in \cite{Mad, CarDieHamHun, CarDieHunSte}.